YOUR CLAIM IS for:

 How long do I have to change my mind?
 You have 14 days after the day you first notify us of your claim.
 However, once we have completed the services you cannot change your mind, even if the period is still running.
 If you cancel after we have started the collection services, you must pay us for the services provided up until the time you tell us that you have changed your mind.

-Ending the Agency/ Reassigning Your Claim.
+Ending the Agency.
 If we have been unsuccessful in collecting Your Claim and have formed a view that Your Claim has no realistic prospect of success, we will notify you.
-Where Your Claim has been Assigned we will Re-Assign it back to you and inform the Airline if appropriate.

 PAYMENT TO YOU